 of a series of thin stainless steel plates.
 Hot water, approximately 182°F (83°C), flows on one side of the plates.
 The cold milk mixture is piped through on the other side.
 The water warms the mixture to a temperature of 180°F (82°C), effectively killing any existing bacteria.

-5 The ice cream is pumped to stainless steel vats, each holding up to 300 gal (1,136 1) of mixture.
-Flavorings are piped into the vats and blended thoroughly.
+5 The ice cream is pumped to stainless steel vats, each holding up to 300 gals (1,136 1) of the mixture.
+Flavourings are piped into the vats and blended thoroughly.

 6 Now the mixture must be frozen.
 It is pumped into continuous freezers that